Holy Trinity Church, Thorpe Thewles

-Holy Trinity Church was a now demolished church in the village of Thorpe Thewles, County Durham, England.
+Holy Trinity Church was a church in the village of Thorpe Thewles, County Durham, England before being demolished in the late 1800s.

 It was built in 1848–49 to replace an isolated church on a different site which had been dedicated to Thomas à Becket.
 The Thomas à Becket church is now in ruins and is recorded in the National Heritage List for England as a designated Grade I listed building.
 It is also a scheduled monument.

 Holy Trinity Church was designed by the Lancaster architects Sharpe and Paley at an estimated cost of £600, and could seat 175 people.
 It measured 68 ft by 23 ft 6 in but by the 1880s it was suffering from decay and damp, and was demolished.

 It was replaced on the same site in 1886–87 by the present church, dedicated to St James.
 This church is a Grade II listed building.